emacsmirror/geiser-gauche/README.md

 (setq geiser-active-implementations '(guile chez gauche))
 ```
 ## Credits
 Thanks to [Jao](https://gitlab.com/jaor) and his co-developers for creating and maintaining Geiser, and for helping the development of this package.
+Thanks also to Shiro Kawai and his co-developers for Gauche, the _raison d'être_ of this package.
 ## License
 Copyright (C) 2020 András Simonyi